neilyboy/nfl-squares/README.md

 1. Go to **Admin → Manage Boards**
 2. Click **View Details** on a board
 3. You'll see all filled squares with payment status
-4. Mark squares as paid/unpaid
+4. **Individual marking**: Click "Mark Paid" or "Mark Unpaid" for each square
+5. **Bulk marking options**:
+   - Click **"Mark All Paid"** button (top right) to mark ALL unpaid squares at once
+   - Click **"Mark All"** next to a player's name to mark all their unpaid squares
-5. Delete squares if payment fails
+6. Delete squares if payment fails or needs to be refunded

 ### Backup and Restore